-Many insects are predators, parasites or parasitoids, learn about the great diversity of hunting strategies and behaviours insects use to capture or feed on their prey.
-Invertebrate predators, parasites and parasitoids play an important role in keeping many animal populations under control.
+Many insects are predators, parasites or parasitoids, with a great diversity of hunting strategies and behaviours used to capture or feed on their prey.
+Invertebrate predators, parasites and parasitoids also play an important role in keeping many animal populations under control.

-The straight-winged insects, Order Orthoptera, and the skin-winged insects, Order Dermaptera.
+Learn about the straight-winged insects, Order Orthoptera, and the skin-winged insects, Order Dermaptera on the following webpages:

 The true bugs, Order Hemiptera & the sheath-winged insects, Order Coleoptera.

-The nett-winged insects, Order Dictyoptera; and the phantom insects, Order Phasmatodea.
+Learn about the nett-winged insects, Order Dictyoptera; and the phantom insects, Order Phasmatodea: